hdinkel/ELM-CPIB-2017/merged/complete.md

 sequence (only the top part of the table is shown) which were excluded due to structural filters.

 step 17.
-Scroll further down to the heading "o  List of excluded ELMs falling inside SMART/PFAM domains and/or scoring poorly with the structural filter (if applicable)."
+Scroll further down to the heading "List of excluded ELMs falling inside SMART/PFAM domains and/or scoring poorly with the structural filter (if applicable)."
 (Figure BACT-BP-8).
-This table is (almost) identical to the one above, but shows information for motif instances which were rejected by the structure filter (right?). **WAIT?!?** whats the difference between this, and the column "structure filter" above?
+This table is (almost) identical to the one above, but shows motif instances which were rejecte by the Structural filter or SMART filter.

 # Alternate Protocol 1: Predicting ELMS in sequences using REST API